50 Life Goals Examples For a Long, Happy, and Successful Life

 Life goals can be big or small, but they essentially act as a framework to help you work on things that actually matter to you.

-Life goals are typically comprised of both short-term and long-term goals.
+Life goals can be both short-term and long-term.

 This isn’t to say that every aspect of your life needs to be planned or will go according to the plan.